bluzDK/bluz-docs/docs/tutorials/custom_hw.md

 ##SWD Interface
 The nrf51822 in bluz uses a two-pin version of JTAG called Single Wire Debug, or SWD.
-This can be used to completely erase and reprogram the nrf51.
-It si recomended that you break out the SWCLK and SWDIO pins and leave them accessible.
+This can be used to completely erase and reprogram the nrf51, which is required on the manufacturing line for testing, programming and provisioning..
+You should break out the SWCLK and SWDIO pins and leave them accessible.
 You should also break out the VCC and GND pins as they are required for the programmer.

-Leaving these pins available allows you to debug code or change firmware during manufacturing.
+##UART Peripheral
+While not fully required, it is also recomended to break out the TX/RX pins so they are accessible.
+The bluz provisioning and programming scripts can use these pins for feedback during programming on the manufacturing line.
+If they are not proeset, it will not be possible to fully automate the programming/provisioning process, so it is highly recomnded to leave the exposed and available for quick connection.

 ##Optional Components
 All other components, such as the buttons, LDO, and RGB LED are optional.

+##Provisioning
+Once your hardware is built, it will need to be provisioned for the Particle cloud.
+This process creates and device ID, adds it to the Particle database along with the public key, and the flashes the board with the latest bluz DK firmware.
+You can use the [bluz Command Line Interface](https://github.com/bluzDK/bluz-cli/blob/master/README.md) to program your devices.
+This process requires an API
+Key, which needs to be obtained from bluz.
+You can contact us at hello@bluz.io to request a key and purchase credits for programming boards.